 - The break or crack in the tooth is too severe to be repaired.

 - The infection or loss of tissue/bone between the tooth and gum is severe.

 If the tooth is extracted, it will be replaced with a:

 - Antibiotics to fight residual infection of the tooth or gums

-- Nonprescription pain relief drugs such as ibuprofen or acetaminophen
+- Over-the-counter pain relief drugs such as ibuprofen or acetaminophen

 - Brush your teeth with fluoride toothpaste after meals or at least twice per day.

 - Floss between your teeth and gums every day.

 - Get regular dental check-ups and teeth and gum cleanings every 6 months.